-Make sure your laptop has the newest Bios installed – maybe Lenovo figured out how to resolve the Fan control on the hardware level.
+Make sure your laptop has the newest Bios installed – maybe Lenovo figured out how to resolve the Fan control at the hardware level.

 - Run Lenovo – Update and Drivers